JonathanGuerne/BigDataAnalysisLabo2/REPORT.md

 **Can you notice a performance improvement over attempt #1?
 Why?**

+There is indeed a significant performance improvement.
+One of the reasons might be the following : for the first part to check if there was a mention of a specific language in an article we iterated trough each language and then used the function ```occurenceOflang```  over each article for a specific language.
+And it is important to note that to be effective the "check function" has to iterate trough each word of a given article's text.

+Knowing all of that it is then pretty straight forward to realize that if we iterate first trough the languages and then only trough the words in the article will be less cost efficient in term of list generation then the opposite.

 ## Part 3

 **How much does the code take?
 What is the list of ranked languages?**